davnavr/ubyte/docs/planned-features.md

 - Unsigned arithimetic operations (maybe just have registers keep track of whether they are signed or unsigned)
 - Overflow checking arithmetic operations
 - Exception handling (`try`, `catch`, and `finally`)
-- Proper array types (just as important as integer types as it forms the backbone of many data structures)
 - Inline `name`, signature (`type` and `method`), and `code` in text format
 - Methods marked as being implemented elsewhere (such as an interpreter or being provided at transpile time)
 - Virtual method calls